janheindejong/urlspy/README.md

 Currently, I'm using SMTP for connection to gmail.
 To be able to connect to Gmail, I've had to enable 2FA on the account, and create an app password.
 In future, I might want to use the Gmail REST-API.
 For now, the account name and app password are stored in files pointed to by the docker compose files:

 * Development enviroment:
-    - Email account: ./secrets/email_account.txt
+    - Email account: `./secrets/email_account.txt`
-    - Email password: ./secrects/email_password.txt
+    - Email password: `./secrects/email_password.txt`
 * For production environment
-    - Email account: /opt/urlstalker/email_account.txt
+    - Email account: `/opt/urlstalker/email_account.txt`
-    - Email password: /opt/urlstalker/email_password.txt
+    - Email password: `/opt/urlstalker/email_password.txt`

 ## To do

-- [x] Create Snapshot app
 - [x] Create docker compose file for deployment
-- [x] Add persistent storage to snapshot app
 - [x] Add Scraper app
 - [x] Add storing functionality to scraper app
 - [x] Improve devcontainer workflow to allow to work on multiple parts at same time
-- [X] Add Debug configurations for VSCode
+- [x] Add debug configurations for VSCode
-- [x] Add read end-points to snapshot app
+- [x] Add e-mail functionality
 - [ ] Improve Go project structure; read [here](https://tutorialedge.net/golang/go-project-structure-best-practices/)
-- [ ] Add delete endpoint
+- [ ] Add DELETE endpoint to database API
 - [ ] Unittests (yes, I've been a bad boi)
-- [ ] Add e-mail functionality
 - [ ] Add deployment pipeline
+- [ ] Add user-defineable tags to user stories, to make nicer e-mail subjects